Suma-xy/iOS-MacOS-Widgets/README.md

 # Hello World xD
 I am a young, IT-interested boy from Berlin, I try to find new ideas and try to implement them.
 In this project I focus on iOS, I try to develop new iOS-14 widgets with Javascript, I hope you like them.
+To use them you have to download the Scriptable App from the Appstore.